What's True About The Myth About Squarespace SEO: A Review

 In the section above on Schema markup, there is an image displaying Event schema, with an appropriate caption that ties the image to the discussion it is associated with.
 The problem is, the caption doesn’t really provide a brief description of the image, which is what alt text is supposed to be.
 And that will often be the case, because the purpose of captions is to provide context for images.
 They are not descriptors.
 But that’s what alt text should be.
 In this example, more appropriate alt text would be something like, “An example of complete Event schema markup”.

-As with the doubling up of Page Descriptions with meta descriptions in certain templates, the doubling up of the caption function with alt text doesn’t serve Squarespace SEO well.
+This doubling up of the caption function with alt text doesn’t serve Squarespace SEO well.

 SEO Problems With Squarespace That Aren't Much Of A Problem